Dmitze/GoogleAppSuicideSquad/README.md

 - **File management**: Quickly list, restore, or delete backup/archive files.

 ### 📤 Advanced Exporting & Reporting
-- **Export to Word**: Instantly export any sheet or range to Word, with custom dialogs for complex reports (headers, multiple tables, descriptions).
+- **Export to Word/PDF/Excel**: Instantly export any sheet or range to Word, PDF, or Excel, with custom dialogs for complex reports (headers, multiple tables, descriptions, and more).
-- **User-friendly dialogs**: HTML-based popups and sidebars for choosing export options, formatting, and previews.
+- **User-friendly dialogs**: Modern HTML-based popups and sidebars for choosing export options, formatting, and previews.
-- **Custom report generator**: Fill out forms to create structured Word reports with dynamic tables and metadata.
+- **Custom report generator**: Fill out forms to create structured Word/PDF reports with dynamic tables, metadata, and custom styles.
+- **Export selected range**: Export the currently selected range in Google Sheets with one click.
+- **Send to email**: Instantly send exported files to any email address.
+- **Styling & templates**: Choose table colors, fonts, add logos and custom headers for professional-looking reports.

+### 📊 Modern UI & Design
+- **Minimalist, responsive design**: All dialogs, forms, and dashboards use a clean, modern look with soft gradients, cards, and smooth animations.
+- **Dashboard-style reports**: User activity and analytics are presented in beautiful, interactive dashboards (HTML/CSS only, no frameworks).
+- **Adaptive layout**: Works perfectly on desktop and mobile.
+- **Subtle transitions and hover effects**: Buttons, cards, and tables feature smooth transitions and interactive feedback.

 ### 🔍 Validation, Search, and Analytics
 - **Data validation**: Ensures consistent, high-quality data entry (format checks, spell checks, etc.).